-This Agreement is governed by the laws in force in Victoria and each party submits to the exclusive jurisdiction of the courts of Victoria.
+- (i) The Agreement is governed by the laws in force in Victoria and each party submits to the non-exclusive jurisdiction of the courts of Victoria.

-Agreement means these Terms and Conditions, the Product Schedule and any Schedule or document referred to in these Terms and Conditions.
+Agreement means the Contract Document, these Terms and Conditions, the Product Schedule and any other document referred to in these Terms and Conditions.

 Claim means any claim, action, proceeding or investigation of any nature or kind and includes the allegation of a claim.

-Commencement Date means the date on which this Agreement is executed by the last party.
+Commencement Date means the date on which the Subscriber accepts the Contract Document offered by Cm3.

-Contract Details means the webform schedule setting out details of the System, the Customer and other information relevant to these Terms and Conditions and the Agreement.
+Contract Document means the online order form, proposal or other order document accepted by the Subscriber setting out details of the Services, the parties and other information relevant to the Agreement.

-Fees the applicable subscription fee (as amended from time to time), together with any additional fees and charges for the Services from time to time including those set out in the Contract Details or a Product Schedule.
+Fees the applicable subscription fee (as amended in accordance with the Agreement), together with any applicable fees and charges for other Services from time to time as set out in the Contract Document or Product Schedule.

-Force Majeure Event means any circumstance or event that has, or is likely to have, a material adverse effect on the availability of the System, or any circumstance or event which by the exercise of reasonable effort the affected party is unable to control, including:
+Force Majeure Event means any circumstance or event which by the exercise of reasonable effort the affected party is unable to control, including: